amylour/irish_wildlife_matchup/README.md

 1. Visit the [Irish Wildlife MatchUp repository](https://github.com/amylour/irish_wildlife_matchup).
 2. Click on the <b>Code</b> dropdown menu located beside the green <b>GitPod</b> button.
 3. Choosing your preferred cloning option of <b>HTTPS, SSH</b> or <b>GitHub CLI</b>, click on the clipboard icon to copy the displayed URL.
-4. Open the terminla in your code editor and change the working directory to the location that you wish to use for the cloned directory.
+4. Open the terminal in your code editor and change the working directory to the location that you wish to use for the cloned directory.
-5. Type 'git clone' into the terminal, paste your copied link and press enter.
+5. Type 'git clone' into the terminal, paste your copied link, and press enter.

 <br>